Row midpoint Shape Decorative svg added to bottom

 IMG_20200817_170126 (1)_edited

 Burning Daylight Expeditions was born in defiance of the well-worn mantra, “Do it while you’re young.”
-We’re no strangers to creaky joints, life’s responsibilities, or its inevitable plot twists.
-But we believe self-discovery and boundary-pushing adventures don’t come with an expiration date—or even a start date.
-At Burning Daylight Expeditions, we’re founded on one simple truth: every day is a day of your life.
-So, how do you want to live it?
+We’re no strangers to creaky joints, life’s responsibilities, or its inevitable plot twists—but we believe self-discovery and boundary-pushing adventures don’t come with an expiration date, or even a designated start time.

-Some days are spent glued to a keyboard, stuck on hold with insurance or airlines.
-Other days are for grabbing drinks with old college roommates—or getting eaten alive by mosquitoes in the most breathtaking meadow you’ve ever seen, previously only admired on a screensaver.
-Life is full of things we have to do, things we probably should do, and the things we only dream about—unless we burn daylight to make them happen.
-So, swallow the what-ifs, and bring an empty jar—because this sunshine can be bottled and savored long after the sun has set.
+Life is full of things we have to do, things we probably should do, and the things we only dream about—unless we choose to burn daylight and make them happen.
+So swallow the what-ifs, and bring an empty jar—because this sunshine can be bottled, carried with you, and savored long after the sun has set.

 Experience

-An expedition with us involves being curious about what that unnamed lake on the map looks like in person, a desire to learn how to make the perfect backcountry cheesy biscuits, and a willingness to have conversations with others about “What does it mean to make the most of a day?”.
+An expedition with us is rooted in curiosity—about what that unnamed lake on the map looks like in real life, how to bake the perfect backcountry cheesy biscuits, and a willingness to ask bigger questions like: What does it mean to make the most of a day?

 DSCN0791